Dan Snow

-Daniel Robert Snow (born 3 December 1978) is a British popular historian and television presenter.
-He is an ambassador of the Electoral Reform Society (ERS).
+Daniel Robert Snow (born 3 December 1978) is a British-Canadian historian, author and television presenter.
+He is known for his work on BBC history programmes, including Battlefield Britain and 20th Century Battlefields, and for presenting on major national events such as Trooping the Colour and the Lord Mayor's Show.
+Snow is the founder of History Hit, a digital history network encompassing podcasts, online video, and a streaming service.
+Appointed MBE in 2019 for services to history, he has also presented numerous history documentaries for Channel 5 and took part in the Endurance22 expedition that located Sir Ernest Shackleton's ship Endurance in 2022.
+He is an ambassador for the Electoral Reform Society and serves as president of the Council for British Archaeology.

 Early life and education

 Dan Robert Snow was born on 3 December 1978 in Westminster, London.
-He is the youngest son of Peter Snow, BBC television journalist, and Ann MacMillan, a Canadian and managing editor emerita of CBC's London Bureau; thus he holds dual British and Canadian nationality.
-Through his mother, he is the nephew of Canadian historian Margaret MacMillan and also a great-great-grandson of British Prime Minister David Lloyd George.
+He is the youngest son of Peter Snow, BBC television journalist, and Ann MacMillan, a Canadian who is managing editor emerita of CBC's London Bureau; he therefore holds dual British and Canadian nationality.
+Through his mother, he is the nephew of the historian Margaret MacMillan and a great-great-grandson of the British prime minister David Lloyd George.

-Snow was educated in London at Westfield Primary School (now Barnes Primary) and at St Paul's School where he was Captain of School and rowed for its VIII.
-He then went to Balliol College, Oxford, his father's alma mater, and graduated with first-class honours in Modern History.
-A keen rower since his secondary school days, he won the U-23 men's division at the 2000 British Indoor Rowing Championships and rowed three times in the Boat Race, winning in 2000 and losing the controversial 2001 Boat Race when club President.
+Snow was educated in London at Westfield Primary School (now Barnes Primary School) and at St Paul's School, where he was Captain of School and rowed for its VIII.
+He then went to Balliol College, Oxford, where his father had studied, and graduated with first-class honours in Modern History.
+A keen rower since his secondary school days, he won the U-23 men's division at the 2000 British Indoor Rowing Championships and rowed three times in the Boat Race.
+He won in 2000 and lost the controversial 2001 Boat Race, when he served as club president.